 Despite the massive media coverage Smollett’s case has incurred, the true victims of this case are the ones who were neglected because of his alleged false report.
 According to USA Today, in the three weeks that Chicago PD was investigating, the city endured “at least 18 killings and dozens of shootings” where manpower could have been used.
 Superintendent Johnson said it best: “I just wish that the families of gun violence in this city got this much attention, because that’s who deserves the amount of attention we’re giving this particular incident.”

-After more than 25 years representing injury victims in car wrecks, truck wrecks, and motorcycle accidents, the experienced team of accident lawyer at Reyes Browne Reilley have seen the consequences of negligence first-hand.
+After more than 30 years representing injury victims in car wrecks, truck wrecks, and motorcycle accidents, the experienced team of accident lawyers at Reyes Browne Reilley have seen the consequences of negligence first-hand.
 If you or a loved one have been involved in an automobile accident, contact us now for a free and confidential case review.
 Fill out our form online, or call 214-526-7900, and we will get you on the road to recovery.